GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/security.md

 When you enable data sharing, IAP Desktop periodically sends anonymous usage data to the [Google Analytics Measurement API :octicons-link-external-16:](https://developers.google.com/analytics/devguides/collection/protocol/ga4).
-Usage data includes information about which menu commands you use, any errors that occured, and similar information.
+Usage data includes information about which menu commands you use, any errors that occurred, and similar information.

 Usage data doesn't include personal information and isn't associated with your Google account.